nickpoison/nickpoison.github.io/rissues.md

 How this is allowed is beyond me ![](figs/slaphead.gif) no package should be able to annihilate Vanilla R. Perhaps the designers of the tidyverse could have used `dfilter` and `dlag` instead??  (`Filter` is a base script - we used to suggest that as an alternative but we wouldn't want to corrupt a base script, right? )

-I would say avoid loading `dplyr` if you're analyzing time series interactively (the advantage of using R vs batch mode programs).
+I would say avoid loading `dplyr` if you're analyzing time series interactively (the advantage of using R vs batch mode programs) or fix the problem using the info below.
 And generally, to be safe, load packages consciously and watch for masked objects warnings.

 ⭐⭐⭐⭐⭐